cpo/docker-volbackup-rust/README.md

 > WARNING: some containers keep files open or rewrite files during the backup, this might cause data loss.
 If you want to be sure the backup is 1:1, please use the `start-stop` commandline option.

+> DISCLAIMER: this is my first Rust project (coming from Kotlin/Java and a C past) so have mercy.
+If you have remarks please open an issue, thanks!

 ## Commandline usage

 ```